dpmerrell/yahtzee/README.md

 # yahtzee
 A Yahtzee-solving python package and command line tool.

-The algorithm is mathematically guaranteed to have the best strategy.
+The algorithm yields the mathematically-guaranteed optimal strategy.
 That is, it maximizes expected score for a single game of Yahtzee.

 The command line tool (`play_yahtzee`) guides you through a game and advises you on the best moves to make.